Tokyo Electron takeover could be a mold-breaker for Japan

 Many international companies have refrained from making major investments in Japan due to a general perception the country is not open to foreign capital and a belief they would have trouble cutting costs.

-In a development last year that seemed to confirm those concerns, a state-backed fund emerged to lead a bailout of struggling chipmaker Renesas Electronics Corp (6723.T), beating off a rival bid by U.S. private equity firm KKR & Co (KKR.N).
+In a development last year that seemed to confirm those concerns, a state-backed fund emerged to lead a bailout of struggling chipmaker Renesas Electronics Corp, beating off a rival bid by U.S. private equity firm KKR & Co.

 Prime Minister Shinzo Abe has made inviting foreign investment one of the components of his strategy to revive the world’s third-largest economy, and investment bankers hope the Tokyo Electron deal will provide a spark.